 Now consider these:

 The second poem below is clearly (and intentionally) a parody of the first, but what about the third poem?
-Parody, allusion, or rip-off?
+Parody, allusion, independent creation, or rip-off?

 When similar poems appear like this, should we assume influence, or just similar experiences and thoughts?